First, there was darkness

 • Chainline and more on drivetrain: there is probably no better place to learn all about this both simple and complicated topic than the Velosolo FAQ, or the dead but archived and wonderful 63XC site!
 Recommended reading!

 • Headset: the frames are designed for "zero stack" 44 mm headsets (4 mm lower build height).
 That gives the geo in the geo chart, combined with a 445 mm fork with 41 mm rake.
-However the 44 mm head tube allows you to use an external lower cup and a tapered steerer if you need to, although it obviously slightly tweaks the numbers to a few mm more stack (like 6-8 mm) and BB height (less than 5), and a fractionally slacker head angle (around 0.5 deg).
-If you are sensitive to these subtleties, you can do some magic here.
+However the 44 mm head tube allows you to use an external lower cup and a tapered steerer if you need to.
+External ower cup obviously slightly tweaks the numbers to a few mm more stack (like 6-8 mm) and BB height (less than 5), and a fractionally slacker head angle (around 0.5 deg).
+This can be a good thing too, you can do some magic here after personal preferences.

 • Seatpost: 27.2 mm.
 Classic.
 Re-use that old Thomson you invested in many years ago, before the dropper post craze!

 • Brakes or not: of course adding a front brake is the only sensible thing to do.
-You should really have one.
-And try not to use it.
+You should have one.
+And try not to use it, because front braking only is sketchy too.
+Get into the true brakeless mindset, and keep the brake for legal compliance and for times you make the wrong choice.

 Contact